2018–19 Ukrainian First League

-The 2018–19 Ukrainian First League is the 28th since its establishment.
+The 2018–19 Ukrainian First League was the 28th since its establishment.
 The competition began on 21 July 2018 with the match between Prykarpattia Ivano-Frankivsk and Balkany Zorya.
 The competition was in recess for a winter break which started after the completion of Round 18 on 18 November 2018.
-The competition resumed on 24 March 2019 and expected to end 25 May 2019.
+The competition resumed on 24 March 2019 and ended on 25 May 2019.

 Format

 The format of the league was approved at the PFL Conference on 27 June 2018.
 In some aspects it was similar to previous, but it was adopted in two versions in case if there will be decision to expand the Ukrainian Premier League back to 16 clubs for 2019–20 season.

 As in the previous season the season winner will earn direct promotion to the top division, while two runners-up (2nd and 3rd places) will contest additional promotion berths through play-off games with weaker club of the UPL (10th and 11th places).
 At the same time in case of the UPL possible expansion the first four teams will earn promotion with the fifth team qualifying for play-off games with the UPL wooden spoon team.
 In regards to relegation it was decided that the last three teams will be relegated to the Second League, but in case of the UPL possible expansion only two teams will be relegated.

 In mid-July 2018, due to withdrawal of FC Naftovyk-Ukrnafta Okhtyrka and FC Stal Kamianske (FC Feniks Bucha), the PFL adopted 16 teams league format.

 On 15 November 2018, in interview to Sport Arena the president of the PFL Ukraine Serhiy Makarov stated that teams that will place 16th and 15th places will be replaced with both winners of Druha Liha groups winners, while 13th and 14th place will contest their relegation with Druha Liha groups runners-up.
 If there will be an expansion of the UPL to 16 teams, the exchange between Persha and Druha leagues changes as well.
 The first and second places in each groups of Druha Liha will be promoted, while third places will play-off the other two promotional berths with the 15th and the 16th places of Persha Liha.
 The president pointed that with withdrawal of Kobra (Helios) and with expansion of the UPL, one of the third placed clubs in Druha Liha will be promoted to Persha Liha without play-offs.